Ficiao/Filip_Matanovic_Portfolio/docs/en.md

 </div>

   <div class="card" markdown="1">
-## Project 6: Level creation for an existing drone flight simulator and a new flight mode
+## Level creation for an existing drone flight simulator and a new flight mode
 * Designing and developing a jungle level for an already existing drone flight simulator
 * Adding new flight mode where drone keeps its altitude while the user isn't giving any inputs, as opposed to free falling
 * Modeling the pyramid, the log and the rock in Blender, the rest of the assets were downloaded from Unity store